Plug-in Van and Truck Grant

 • Volkswagen ID.
 Buzz Cargo Commerce Plus

-The maximum discount available for some small trucks is £16,000.
+The maximum discount available for some trucks weighing 4.25 to 12 tonnes is:

 These vehicles are sometimes called N2 vehicles.